 Gas emissions from the sandstone strata have been previously observed above and adjacent to mining areas in the Southern Coalfield, and some gas emissions have also been observed in water bores.
-Analyses of gas compositions indicate that the Bulli Seam is not the direct and major source of the gas and that the most likely source is the Hawkesbury Sandstone (MSEC, 2019).
+Analyses of gas compositions indicate that the Bulli Seam is not the direct and major source of the gas and that the most likely source is the Hawkesbury Sandstone (MSEC, 2021).

-All recorded examples of gas emissions have occurred in collieries located to the east and to the north-east of Tahmoor Mine.
-No gas emissions or consequential changes in water quality have been reported over Tahmoor Mine in the Bargo River, Redbank Creek or Myrtle Creek.
+Prior to the extraction of LW W1, all recorded examples of gas emissions have occurred in collieries located to the east and to the north-east of Tahmoor Mine.
+No gas emissions or consequential changes in water quality have been reported over Tahmoor Mine in the Bargo River, Redbank Creek or Myrtle Creek (MSEC, 2021).